-If you plan on joining the 21,000+ Notre Dame hopefuls for the next admissions cycle, you should know the following:
+If you plan on joining the 28,000+ Fighting Irish hopefuls for the next admissions cycle, you should know the following:

 - There are no interviews offered through the university.
 Notre Dame states that “it is through your essays that we are able to hear your voice, learn your sense of humor, empathize with your struggles.”

-- Notre Dame does consider “demonstrated interest” so it is important to make contact with the admissions office, connect through social media, and (when COVID-19 is no longer an issue) visit campus or meet Notre Dame reps at college fairs near you.
+- They do not consider “demonstrated interest” so it is important to make contact with the admissions office, connect through social media, and (when COVID-19 is no longer an issue) visit campus or meet Notre Dame reps at college fairs near you.

 - Make sure to dedicate sufficient time and effort to three supplemental essays required by Notre Dame.
-In the 2020-21 cycle, the instructions/prompts are as follows:
+In the 2022-23 cycle, the instructions/prompts are were follows:

-The University of Notre Dame Writing Supplement consists of one (1) essay response to a required question and two (2) essay responses to questions you select from a list of options provided.
-In total, you will write three (3) essay responses.
+The University of Notre Dame Writing Supplement consists of one (1) essay response to a required question and one essay response to questions you select from a list of options provided.
+In total, you will write two essay responses.
 The word count is a maximum of 200 words per essay.

 - Notre Dame is a Catholic university, founded by members of the Congregation of Holy Cross, with a mission to educate the hearts and minds of students.
 What excites you about attending Notre Dame?
 (200 words)

 - People in the Notre Dame community come from many different places, backgrounds, and walks of life.
 How is where you’re from a part of who you are?